 For me, there’s no food more satisfying than Italian food.
 When in Italy, we adopt a mantra of “when in Italy, eat like an Italian,” and we throw all carb-consciousness out the window and feast on Neopolitan pizza and al dente pasta until we can’t eat any more.

 It’s one of the best things in life!
 That’s why the first thing we wanted to do when we arrived in Venice was go on a Venice food tour.

 You may have heard somewhere that there’s no good food in Venice.
 We heard that so many times before going that Venetian food isn’t very interesting.
 I almost believed it!

 What kept me from buying it was the fact that most travelers don’t know how to find good food in a touristy city like Venice.
 If you’re eating all of your meals near the main square and in tourist-filled restaurants, you’re doing something wrong.

 But how to do you find the best places to eat in a city like Venice when you know nothing about it?
 First, I would recommend looking at blogs, like this one, for recommendations (because believe me, we really know how to eat!) and second, I would recommend taking a food tour first thing when you arrive so you can get tips and recommendations from a local.
 (See other food tours we’ve been on around the world.)

-Here are are a few of those popular things we mentioned that you’ll try on the tour.
+Here are are a few of those popular Italian (and specifically Venetian) foods that you’ll get to try on the Venice food tour.

 Do a Cicchetti Crawl